TheDystopian/telegram-auto-reply/README.md

 Setup script will launch automatically.
 It will guide you.
 After setup, Telethon will ask you to sign in to create session file

 Type `python config.py` in the terminal to configure.
 Config can be changed on the fly.
 To update it, you will need to enter `#update` to the admin chat.
 Then you will see options as a list.
-To update, type `#update <OptionToUpdate>`
+To update exact option, type `#update <OptionToUpdate>` in admin chat.
+If you want to update everything from list, type `#update all`.